jlinick/EclipseAutomator/README.md

 This script is fully open-source and requires only gphoto2 and python libraries to run. (to install gphoto2: `sudo apt-get install gphoto2` or `brew install gphoto2`)

 You will need a camera and a usb connection.
 Event audio notifcations currently probably only work on OSX, but it would be straightforward to port it to other platforms.
-An internet connection is helpful when updating eclipse timings and if you're observing location changes (like when trying to dodge clouds) a gps device will allow to skip putting in your location manually, but none of this is required to run the orchestration script.
+An internet connection is helpful when updating eclipse timings and if your observing location changes (like when trying to dodge clouds).
+USB GPS devices will allow you to skip putting in your location manually, but none of this is required to run the orchestration script.

 ## Installation